 Freshwater aquarium plant is an attractive addition to any aquarium.
-It plays an important role for aquarium fish.
+It plays an important role in aquarium fish.
 They keep the aquarium water parameters more balanced by absorbing carbon dioxide (CO2) and releasing oxygen (O2) during the daytime which is essential for your aquarium fish.
 It helps to maintain a biological filtration in the planted aquarium.
-It makes good scenery in your aquarium and provides hiding spots for aquarium inhabitants.
+This makes good scenery in your aquarium and provides hiding spots for aquarium inhabitants.
 It reduces algae growth and helps to absorb harmful waste products such as ammonia and nitrites.
 For proper growth, plants need light, good quality water, food and suitable substrates for their root systems.
 Follow the answer to the question of how to grow freshwater aquarium plants

 Steps for Growing Freshwater Aquarium Plants

-To grow your plants properly in your aquarium, following steps should be kept in mind:
+To grow your plants properly in your aquarium, the following steps should be kept in mind:

 Following plants species are best suited for your freshwater aquarium which you may also choose them: